getamna/Sikuli-Runner/README.md

 Interested in a hosted version?
 Upvote this [issue](https://github.com/rlingineni/Sikuli-Runner/issues).

-### Prerequisites
+### Things to know

 - Make sure all [Sikuli Prequisites](http://sikulix.com/quickstart/) are met (Java, GUI based OS, Etc.)
-- Will take over your computer as it performs the actions and tests as defined
+- Sikuli will take over your computer as it performs the tests
 - Runs locally on your computer.
 There is a few seconds of delay between running testpasses

 ### Usage